maniaclab/af-portal/docs/Connect_VSCode_to_JupyterLab.md

 Enjoy coding with the power of UC AF directly from VS Code!

 ## Notes

 - Make sure your JupyterLab instance is running and remains active while you are using VS Code to connect.
-- You might need to refresh your JupyterLab login session periodically.

 ---